drone29a/clj-oauth/README.markdown

                                        "http://twitter.com/oauth/authorize"
                                        :hmac-sha1))

-    ;; Fetch request token
-    (def request-token (:oauth_token (oauth/request-token consumer)))
+    ;; Fetch a request token that a OAuth User may authorize (def request-token (:oauth_token (oauth/request-token consumer)))

-    ;; Redirect the OAuth User to this URI for authorization (def approval-uri (oauth/user-approval-uri consumer
+    ;; Send the User to this URI for authorization, they will be able ;; to choose the level of access to grant the application and will ;; then be redirected to the callback URI provided.
+    (oauth/user-approval-uri consumer
                              request-token
-                                               <callback-uri>))
+                             <callback-uri>)

-    ;; Assuming the User has approved the request token, trade it for an access token (def access-token (:oauth_token (oauth/access-token consumer
+    ;; Assuming the User has approved the request token, trade it for an access token.
+    ;; The access token will then be used when accessing protected resources for the User.
+    (def access-token (:oauth_token (oauth/access-token consumer
                                                         request-token)))

+    ;; Each request to a protected resource must be signed individually.
+The ;; credentials are returned as a map of all OAuth parameters that must be ;; included with the request as either query parameters or in an ;; Authorization HTTP header.
-    ;; The access token may be used with our other Consumer credentials to authorize requests (def credentials (oauth/credentials consumer
+    (def credentials (oauth/credentials consumer
                                         access-token
                                         :POST